 There's no other event that brings together this unique set of individuals--government agencies, contractors, the private sector, architects, scientists and more--to improve the built environment.
-The conference will cover 3 hot topics in the built environment over 3 days.
+The conference will cover three hot topics in the built environment over three days.
 Listen to experts, follow collaborative sessions, and enjoy lunch with peers.
 Each day will conclude with an expert-led session that will bring together topics from the day.
 These topics include:

 NIBS and the American Institute of Architects define resiliency as the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.
 Disasters are expensive, but most destruction can be prevented with cost-effective mitigation and advanced planning.
 New and existing practices must be developed or changed through research, advocacy, and education.
 A special focus will be placed on ensuring the resilience of the nation’s building stock, covering topics in the built environment relating to resilience due to climate change, natural hazard risks, and sustainability efforts.

 New and advanced technologies rapidly are developed and deployed across the building industry, with major potential shifts in how the industry conducts day-to-day business.
 In addition to research and development into new technologies, the industry must be prepared for how these technologies will be adopted and utilized.
 NIBS is working to prepare the industry for new opportunities, as well as promote advanced, efficient, and safe structures.
 Building Innovation 2020 will showcase these advanced technologies and practices and highlight how the industry can best prepare for their adoption and deployment.